alexmacarthur/macarthur-me-next/_posts/2022-01-10-favorite-reasons-to-get-a-credit-card/index.md

 And that means, void of any hair-splitting intricacies I'm missing, **a credit card doesn't have a discernable security advantage over a debit card.**

 ### "But it takes TIME for fraud to be resolved!"

-A legitimate reason to be nervous.
+On the surface, this concern sounds legitimate.
 If you have relatively straightforward financial needs, you might have a single account where most of your available spending money lives.
 And if that's gone, even momentarily, it could wreak havoc on your day-to-day life.
-But even this risk is easily avoidable by keeping a healthy emergency fund in a _separate_ account -- something every responsible adult should do anyway.
+But most (read: practically all) debit cards come with daily purchase limits out of the box.
+[They vary by bank & account](https://smartasset.com/checking-account/daily-atm-withdrawal-limits-daily-debit-purchase-limits), but with one of any sort in place, I have a hard time imagining one of these nightmare scenarios actually occurring.

+But let's say it happens.
+Maybe you temporarily increase the limit on your card, and someone takes advantage of that opportunity to clean you out.
+The felt consequences of that event are largely avoidable by **maintaining a healthy emergency fund in a _separate_ account** -- something every responsible adult should do anyway.
+If things get any weirder than that (e.g.: you raise the limit on BOTH accounts, both get fraudulently accessed, and every cent of both manages to get stolen at the same time), I think it's time to change your identity altogether and commit to using straight cash for the rest of your life.

-So, in light of the law, increasingly common zero-liability policies, and the safeguards good money habits inherently bring with them, the appeal of this reason starts to become pretty weak.
+So, in light of the law, increasingly common zero-liability policies, other built-in card productions, and the safeguards good money habits inherently bring with them, the appeal of this reason starts to become pretty weak.

 ## 2. "I use the rewards to cover expenses I would've had anyway."